May Apple (Podophyllum peltatum)

 The plant itself stands one to one and a half feet tall, but it feels larger because of those broad, umbrella‑like leaves.
 They cast their own shade, creating a small, cool world beneath them.
-When a breeze moves through, the leaves tilt and sway, and the whole colony seems to shift like a slow‑moving tide.
+When a breeze moves through, the leaves tilt and sway, and the whole colony seems to shift like a slow‑moving wave.

 I usually find mayapple in part shade or full shade, in places where the soil is rich with humus—woodlands, shaded meadows, the dim edges of riverbanks.
 It likes moisture but not saturation, and it thrives in the kind of soil that has been built slowly by generations of fallen leaves.
 When mayapple appears, it’s a sign that the forest floor is healthy and alive.